TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/ospi_flash_file_io.md

 # Steps to Run the Example

+\if SOC_AM261X
 - **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).
+- **When using IAR EW projects to build**, import the IAR EW workspace for the required combination and build it using the IAR EW project menu (see \ref IAR_PROJECTS_PAGE).
 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
+- Launch a CCS or IAR EW debug session and run the executable, see \ref CCS_LAUNCH_PAGE or \ref IAR_LAUNCH_PAGE
+\else
+- When using CCS projects to build, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).
+- When using makefiles to build, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
+\endif

 # See Also